-They are the Groenendael, or Belgian sheepdog, the Malinois, Laekenois and the Tervuren.
+They are the Groenendael, or Belgian sheepdog, the Malinois, Laekenois, and the Tervuren.

 The Belgian shepherds were all originally bred for herding and have been used by the military in both WWI and WWII.

-Today, they can still be found in the military, working as police dogs, used for herding, for search and rescue, as guide dogs and service dogs as well as in the family unit as a beloved pet.
+Today, they can still be found in the military, working as police dogs, used for herding, for search and rescue, as guide dogs and service dogs as well as in the family unit as a beloved pets.

-In this post, information will be provided with Belgian shepherd facts, but we will concentrate mainly on the Belgian Groenendael, also known as the Belgian sheepdog.
+In this post, information will be provided with Belgian shepherd

 All of these “shepherds” and “sheepdogs” can be confusing, so read on for a better understanding.